Dther/st/README.md

 future patches may be added for functionality's sake.

 ## Current Planned Patches
-   * iso14755
    * Some kind of prompt to prevent accidental quitting by X

 ## Patches that were added at one point, but later removed
-   * alpha
-        * Could be accomplished by modifying compton.conf.
    * scrollback
         * Could be accomplished with tmux, with the added benefit of everything tmux provides.